Frequently Asked Questions: FAQ

 Q: I want to learn more about woodturning.
 Where do I start?

-A: Watching videos on YouTube is great but there is nothing like seeing turning in person.
+A: I’ve always enjoyed woodworking and had a workshop with everything from the best benchtop jointer to power drills to chisels in it.
+I loved making bits and bobs but then I discovered woodturning and obviously found it quite easy to pick up with my woodworking background.
+I first learned it by watching videos on YouTube but there is nothing like seeing turning in person.
 I would highly recommend anyone to look into local woodworking clubs.
 You can see live demos, talk to other woodworker and get connected to resources.
 Clubs are a huge resource for new or prospective turners: http://www.woodturner.org/?page=Chapters

 Q: I want to get started making but don’t have thousands of dollars to spend.